AllenInstitute/AllenSDK/doc_template/glif_models.rst

 ======================

-The Allen Cell Types Database contains Generalized Leaky Integrate and Fire (GLIF) that model the firing behavior of neurons at five levels of complexity.
+The Allen Cell Types Database contains Generalized Leaky Integrate and Fire (GLIF) models that simulate the firing behavior of neurons at five levels of complexity.
 Review the GLIF technical `white paper <http://help.brain-map.org/display/celltypes/Documentation>`_ for details on these models and how their parameters were optimized.